leveragedish/leveragedish_garden/content/Good Prose - Tracy Kidder and Richard Todd.md

 > Essays illustrate the truth that, just as no word has an exact synonym, no idea can be exactly paraphrased.

 >beliefs are reached in the course of writing, and essays trace the course.
 "How do I know what I mean until I hear what I say?" is the familiar line.
 But its opposite is also true: How do I know what I don't mean until I hear what I say?
 Essays let you second-guess yourself, even contradict yourself in front of the reader.
 Self-doubt, fatal in so many enterprises, fortifies the essay.

+>Taking the spin off can be the solution not only to a melodromatic sentence, but to a problem of tone that affects a whole manuscript.
+A phrase like "someone went mad for blood" has among its other demerits, a bossy quality.
+Taking the spin off can be roughly translated as "Don't tell the reader how to feel."